Spazzery/UnPakV2-CSharp/README.md

 Name | Size | Comment
 --- | --- | ---
-??? | 4 bytes | Looks like offset for files (only in Grisaia Side Episode and Hatsumira though) File count | 4 Bytes | Amount of files inside archive Version number? | 4 bytes | Value is 0x01, so probably means version number ??? | 4 bytes | Some unknown value 0x200 (512 in decimal)
+First file offset | 4 bytes | Offset where the first file is in the archive (only in Grisaia Side Episode and Hatsumira though)
+File count | 4 Bytes | Amount of files inside archive Version number? | 4 bytes | Value is 0x01, so probably means version number ??? | 4 bytes | Some unknown value 0x200 (512 in decimal)
-Offset where the nameTable begins | 4 bytes | nameTable contains file names inside archive First file offset | 4 bytes | Offset where the first file is in the archive
+Offset where the nameTable begins | 4 bytes | nameTable contains file names inside archive

 ## File Info